 The sensor itself does not have much configuration, but it can be used for many automation:

-- The basic automation is notifications coming to the phone that one of the sensors has detected the opening of doors or windows.
-You can choose whether it should always be done or only when you are not at home.
-This is very useful when you don't remember if you closed the window or door.
-You start the application and everything is clear.
+- Basic automation is incoming phone notifications that one of the sensors has detected the opening of doors or windows.
+You can choose to do this always or only when you are not at home.
+This is very useful when you can't remember whether you closed a window or a door.
+You fire up the application and everything is clear.

 - Another automation is the alarm function.
 We can point out that opening doors and windows triggers an alarm.
 If any of the sensors detects an opening when the alarm is triggered, the gate will start to howl and glow red, and we will get a notification on the phone about the alarm.
 We can set its inclusion for specific hours or based on our position when we are moving away or approaching home.